2019 Poseidon Vineyard "Sea Change" Chardonnay

 Our lightest, freshest, first-release-of-every vintage Chardonnay from Poseidon Vineyard always makes an impression with its energetic aromas of lime, grapefruit and a bit of apricot and guava.
 The mouthfeel is driven by the bright, edgy acidity that gives this wine its energy.
 Aromas are echoed by flavors of lime, lime zest and pomegranate.
 This wine tells you to eat—and we suggest fresh West Coast oysters.

 With Sea Change Chardonnay, we offer a wine that embraces the natural acidity of our cool, windy, fog-bound vineyard by suppressing malolactic fermentation.
 Without this conversion of the grapes' malic acid (from malum, or “apple,” in Latin) to the softer lactic (“milk”) acid, the resulting wine retains a crisp snap and bright green apple character—a veritable Sea Change for Napa Chardonnay.

-The fruit was harvested by hand in early September when we felt acidity was at its peak.
+The fruit was harvested by hand in mid-September when we felt acidity was at its peak.
 The grapes were pressed whole-cluster into a stainless steel tank to preserve freshness, then allowed to settle and ferment.
-After fermentation, the wine rested on its lees for two months to allow for flavor integration and add suppleness to the texture.
-Because we were going for a more crisp, tart-style Chardonnay with Sea Change, we suspended malolactic fermentation, then put the wine into neutral Kadar barrels, where it aged for a further six months.
+After fermentation, the wine rested for a period on its lees to allow for flavor integration and add suppleness to the texture.
+Because we are going for a more crisp, tart-style Chardonnay with Sea Change, we suspended malolactic fermentation, then put the wine into neutral Kádár barrels where it rested for before bottling.

 Alex Beloz, Winemaker